 There will be no services in Greenport, services will be held at Ratterman Brothers Funeral Home, 3711 Lexington Road, Louisville, Kentucky on February 18th.
 A Mass of Christian burial will be celebrated on February 19th at Holy Spirit RC Church in Louisville, KY.

-To send flowers to Terence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Terence J. Fleming, please visit our floral store.